rossgk2/AdobeSignJava8SDKEdits/README.md

 4. Replace the adobe-sign-java-sdk-1.1.1.jar.zip in fldr/build/libs with adobe-sign-java-sdk-1.1.1.jar from the build/libs folder of the already-modified SDK.

 5. Use the dependencies from the build.gradle from the GigaSign source code in a build.gradle file.
 (This works since the build.gradle from the GigaSign source code is derived from the build.gradle for the Java 8 Adobe Sign SDK).
-Put this in fldr.
-Add a settings.gradle to fldr whose only content is the single line include ':rest-api-sdk'.
+Put this build.gradle in fldr.
+Also, add a settings.gradle file to fldr whose only content is the single line `include ':rest-api-sdk'`.

 6. Follow the below steps 1 - 4 and view the repository in Eclipse Mars 2.
 For some reason, some of the decompiled source files are missing `import` statements, even though those `import` statements can be seen when browsing the original files in JD-GUI.
 Manually fix these import statements.